dcm4che/dcm4chee-arc-hl7cs/source/orm/outbound.rst

 Outbound
 ########

+HL7 messages

+  - General Clinical Order Message
+  - Imaging Order Message

-The General Clinical Order Message HL7 message is sent to other HL7 applications/receivers if HL7 receivers are to be `notified about procedure status updates <https://www.ihe.net/uploadedFiles/Documents/Eye_Care/IHE_EyeCare_TF_Vol2.pdf#page=111>`_ or
-`on receive of studies without any MWL items associated to it <https://github.com/dcm4che/dcm4chee-arc-light/issues/2372>`.
+are sent to other HL7 applications/receivers if HL7 receivers are to be `notified about procedure status updates <https://www.ihe.net/uploadedFiles/Documents/Eye_Care/IHE_EyeCare_TF_Vol2.pdf#page=111>`_ or `on receive of studies with(-out) any MWL items associated to it <https://github.com/dcm4che/dcm4chee-arc-light/issues/2372>`_.
 This notification can be triggered for :

 Updates to MWL items in archive, on :